greshake/i3status-rust/blocks.md

 ## Xrandr

 Creates a block which shows screen information (name, brightness, resolution).
-With a click you can toggle through your active screens and with wheel up and down you can adjust the selected screens brighntess.
+With a click you can toggle through your active screens and with wheel up and down you can adjust the selected screens brightness.

 ### Examples